Periodic table: Structure

+In the standard periodic table, the elements are listed in order of increasing atomic number.
+A new row (period) is started when a new electron shell has its first electron.
+Columns (groups) are determined by the electron configuration of the atom; elements with the same number of electrons in a particular subshell fall into the same columns (e.g. oxygen, sulfur, and selenium are in the same column because they all have four electrons in the outermost p-subshell).
+Elements with similar chemical properties generally fall into the same group in the periodic table, although in the f-block, and to some respect in the d-block, the elements in the same period tend to have similar properties, as well.
+Thus, it is relatively easy to predict the chemical properties of an element if one knows the properties of the elements around it.

-Today, 118 elements are known, the first 94 of which are known to occur naturally on Earth at present.
-Of the 94 natural elements, eighty have a stable isotope and one more (bismuth) has an almost-stable isotope (with a half-life over a billion times the age of the universe).
+Today, 118 elements are known, the first 94 of which are known to occur naturally on Earth.
+The remaining 24, americium to oganesson (95–118), occur only when synthesized in laboratories.
+Of the 94 naturally occurring elements, 83 are primordial and 11 occur only in decay chains of primordial elements.
+A few of the latter are so rare that they were not discovered in nature, but were synthesized in the laboratory before it was determined that they exist in nature: technetium (element 43), promethium (element 61), astatine (element 85), neptunium (element 93), and plutonium (element 94).
+No element heavier than einsteinium (element 99) has ever been observed in macroscopic quantities in its pure form, nor has astatine; francium (element 87) has been only photographed in the form of light emitted from microscopic quantities.
+Of the 94 natural elements, eighty have a stable isotope and one more (bismuth) has an almost-stable isotope (with a half-life of 2.01×1019 years, over a billion times the age of the universe).
 Two more, thorium and uranium, have isotopes undergoing radioactive decay with a half-life comparable to the age of the Earth.
 The stable elements plus bismuth, thorium, and uranium make up the 83 primordial elements that survived from the Earth's formation.
 The remaining eleven natural elements decay quickly enough that their continued trace occurrence rests primarily on being constantly regenerated as intermediate products of the decay of thorium and uranium.
 All 24 known artificial elements are radioactive.